andrewmcknight/cpu/README.md

 The pipeline implements Fetch, Decode, Execute, Memory, and Writeback stages with bypassing, hazard detection, and exception handling.
 The processor connects to instruction memory, data memory, and a register file via an external wrapper.

-The processor and wrapper were uploaded to an FPGA and

 ## Instruction Set Architecture
 The custom ISA covers arithmetic, logic, memory access, and control flow instructions:
 - `add $rd, $rs, $rt`